ninabarzh/broomstick/content/posts/ice-legal-chain.md

 The geographical placement of ICE facilities speaks volumes.
 A disproportionate number are located in Southern states, particularly in rural areas where the carceral economy is one of the few growth industries.
-Staff are often drawn from communities steeped in the disciplinary traditions of the American South: punishment as order, whiteness as civility, and cruelty as civic duty.
+Staff are often drawn from people [groomed to hate](https://www.youtube.com/watch?v=BqUf4LoanSk) (Life, take two! youtube) and in general from communities steeped in the disciplinary traditions of the American South: punishment as order, whiteness as civility, and cruelty as civic duty.

 Reports from detainees confirm the thematic consistency.
 Racial slurs, denial of medical care, retaliation for minor infractions, arbitrary solitary confinement—none of this is accidental.
 It is cultural continuity with a federal